 |1.3.1||Proportion of population covered by social protection floors/systems|

-This target highlights the crucial role of social protection in preventing and alleviating poverty.
-Social protection encompasses various measures aimed at safeguarding people’s jobs, health, and income.
+This target underscores the pivotal role of social protection systems in preventing and reducing poverty.
+Such systems comprise a variety of measures designed to secure people’s employment, health, and income.

-In 2020, 47% of the global population was covered by at least one social protection benefit.
-This means that approximately 4 billion people worldwide lack protection and income security from social protection systems.
+By 2020, 47% of the global population was effectively covered by at least one social protection cash benefit, a slight improvement from 45% in 2015.
+However, this still means that around 4 billion people across the world are without any form of protection or income security from social protection systems.

-While many countries introduced new social protection measures in response to the COVID-19 pandemic, the UN reports that nearly 95% of these were temporary.
-This highlights the considerable gap that needs to be closed over the next decade to achieve the 2030 target.
+While numerous countries have introduced new social protection measures in response to the COVID-19 pandemic, the UN reports that nearly 95% of these were temporary.
+This underlines the substantial gap that needs to be bridged over the next decade in order to achieve the 2030 target.

-National-level measurements of social protection coverage include the following indicators:
+National-level measurements of social protection coverage measured by the UN include the following indicators:

 - Proportion of population covered by at least one social protection cash benefit

 - Proportion of children covered by social protection benefits